Shaved Snow: not a snow cone, nor shave ice

-Shaved snow (also known as snow ice, snow fluff, shaved ice cream or shaved cream) is a flavored block of frozen milk that is shaven into thin, fluffy ribbons and covered with a variety of sweet toppings like fruits, red beans, boba, chocolate chips, etc. It has a light, smooth and creamy texture with a wide variety of flavors ranging from matcha green tea to strawberry shortcake.
+Shaved snow (also known as snow ice, snow fluff, snow cream, shaved ice cream, or shaved cream) is a flavored block of frozen milk that is shaven into thin, fluffy ribbons and covered with a variety of sweet toppings like fruits, red beans, boba, chocolate chips, etc. It has a light, smooth and creamy texture with a wide variety of flavors ranging from matcha green tea to strawberry shortcake.

 Make sure not to confuse shaved snow with other common ice-based desserts like snow cones and shave ice.
 Snow cones are ground-up ice shavings covered with sweet colored syrup, while shave ice (or shaved ice in the mainland) is a Hawaiian dessert made of finely crushed ice covered in condensed milk, fruits, beans and other sweet toppings.